Introduction

 -

-Specifies the destination for the exported commands.This can be a file path, an HTTP(S) URL, or a GitHub Gist ID/URL.
+LOCATIONSpecifies the destination for the exported commands.This can be a file path, an HTTP(S) URL, or a GitHub Gist ID/URL.
 If omitted or set to

-, the output is written to standard output (stdout
+-, the output is written to standard output (stdout), which is useful for piping.

 Options